Mountain Province Diamonds' (MPVD) CEO David Whittle on Q3 2017 Results - Earnings Call Transcript

 David Whittle

 Very good.
 Thank you everyone for ringing in this morning, the Mountain Province's third quarter conference call.
-Just to start, I’ll remind everyone that we will be discussing forward-looking information and making forward-looking statement during the call.
+Just to start, I’ll remind everyone that we will be discussing forward-looking information and making forward-looking statements during the call.
 Actual results can vary materially from those anticipated in such statements.
 Please refer to the cautionary note regarding forward-looking statements in both our press release and our MD&A.

 This third quarter represents the first where we report full quarter of operating results in our profit and loss statement.
 We run 10 tender sales per year and so in any given quarter, we will report results from either two sales or three and this quarter it was a two-sale quarter.
-With one two sales in the quarter and in the face of a softening rough diamond market in this second half of 2017, we still manage to generate earnings from mining operations of $24 million, and net income of almost $28 million.
-And I’ll emphasis, that’s earnings, not EBITDA, but reported earnings after a non-cash depletion and amortization.
+With only two sales in the quarter and in the face of a softening rough diamond market in this second half of 2017, we still managed to generate earnings from mining operations of $24 million, and net income of almost $28 million.
+And I’ll emphasize, that’s earnings, not EBITDA, but reported earnings after a non-cash depletion and amortization.

-From the statement of cash flows, our net cash flow inflows from operating activities for just this third quarter were $49 million.
-On the call with me today are both Perry Ing, Chief Financial Officer; and Reid Mackie, Vice President of Diamond Marketing, and they will be available for question period subsequent to the introduction here.
+From the statement of cash flows, our net cash inflows from operating activities for just this third quarter were $49 million.
+On the call with me today are both Perry Ing, our Chief Financial Officer, and Reid Mackie, our Vice President of Diamond Marketing, and they will be available for question period subsequent to the introduction here.
 But for the moment, I’ll turn it over to Perry Ing, our CFO, for a brief summary of the financial results.

 Perry Ing

 Great.
 Thanks David.
-As David pointed out, we believe that this first full quarter of reported results from a P&L standpoint demonstrates the key strength of the Gahcho Kué Diamond Mine of the high-volume low-cost operation, which is reflected in the cost per ton and per carat specifics as shown in our MD&A despite the challenges of operating in Canada's far north.
+As David pointed out, we believe that this first full quarter of reported results from a P&L standpoint demonstrates the key strength of the Gahcho Kué mine of the high-volume low-cost operation, which is reflected in the cost per ton and per carat specifics as shown in our MD&A despite the challenges of operating in Canada's far north.

 We reported net income of $28 million or $0.17 per share, compared to $8 million or $0.05 per share in the second quarter of 2017.
-On the EBITDA basis, we achieved positive EBITDA of CAD37 million or approximately US $30 million.
-Reported sales for the quarter included tender sales six and seven, which totaled 764,000 carats generating revenue of CAD65 million or US53 million or $69 a carat.
+On an EBITDA basis, we achieved positive EBITDA of CAD37 million or approximately $30 million.
+Reported sales for the quarter included tender sales six and seven, which totaled 764,000 carats generating revenue of CAD65 million or $53 million or $69 a carat.

-For the full year today, we have sold a total of 1.65 million carat, which includes sales from pre-commercial production carat for total revenue of approximately CAD155 million or US$124 million or US$75 per carat.
-Cost continues to demonstrate continued improvement as our cash cost of production per ton were CAD73 per ton versus a year-to-date amount of $77.
+For the full year today, we have sold a total of 1.65 million carats, which includes sales from pre-commercial production carat for total revenue of approximately CAD155 million or $124 million or $75 per carat.
+Cost continues to demonstrate continued improvement as our cash cost of production per ton were CAD73 per ton versus a year-to-date amount of [$77] [ph].

-During the quarter, we did not report any capitalized stripping costs given the high or [ph] to weights ratio mines during the quarter.
-Translated on a pre-current basis, this result in cash cost per carat of CAD33 compared to between CAD36 and CAD37 year-to-date.
-This reflects the significant improvement in cost of production as they have flown through from inventory to sales as was carat full and reported on our income statement in the second quarter, which included essentially a sale number five in June 2017, up 222,000 carats.
+During the quarter, we did not report any capitalized stripping costs given the high ore to weights ratio mines during the quarter.
+Translated on a per carat basis, this result in cash cost per carat of CAD33 compared to between CAD36 and CAD37 year-to-date.
+This reflects the significant improvement in cost of production as they have flowed through from inventory to sales as those carats sold and reported on our income statement in the second quarter, which included essentially sale number five in June 2017, up 222,000 carats.
 Those carats were produced in March 2017 when costs were still running higher as the mine had just ramped up to commercial production at that time.

-The diamonds sold in Q3 however processed - and processed in the second quarter and our process time was running at over 8,600 ton per day or approximately 5% above nameplate capacity.
+The diamonds sold in Q3 however –were mined and processed in the second quarter and our process plant was running at over 8,600 tons per day or approximately 5% above nameplate capacity.
 Hence the decrease in cost per ton and per carat.

-Looking ahead on that basis, we expect our Q4 sales based on Q3 production will continue to show continued high gross margin as our process planned ran at almost 9,000 ton per day during the third quarter or approximately 9% above namesake capacity.
-As noted previously, we will report a total of three tender sales in Q4, compared to this two sales reported in Q3.
+Looking ahead on that basis, we expect our Q4 sales based on Q3 production will continue to show continued high gross margin as our process plant ran at almost 9,000 tons per day during the third quarter or approximately 9% above nameplate capacity.
+As noted previously, we will report a total of three tender sales in Q4, compared to the two sales reported in Q3.

 As far as where we stand in terms of our balance sheet, we ended third quarter with cash and restricted cash of CAD126 million, compared to approximately CAD100 million at the end of the second quarter having made an interest payment of $8 million during the quarter.
 Our liquidity continues to improve and we expect further positive cash generation from mining activities in the fourth quarter.